 Munich Kyiv Queer

 Fight for Global Rights – Solidarity has no boundaries.
-Lesbian, gay, bisexual, transgender and intersexual (LGBTI*) people suffer disenfranchisement, persecution and assault all over the world.
+Lesbian, gay, bisexual, trans* and inter* (LGBTIQ*) people suffer disenfranchisement, persecution and assault all over the world.
 We declare our solidarity with them.
-The Contact Group Munich Kyiv Queer, formed after Munich Pride in 2012, brings to the publics attention especially the Human Rights’ situation of LGBTI*-people in Ukraine.
+Our group Munich Kyiv Queer, formed after Munich Pride in 2012, brings to the publics attention especially the Human Rights’ situation of LGBTIQ*-people in Ukraine.
 The city partnership between Munich and Kyiv provides a solid foundation for such a political engagement.
-Since then a vibrant and warm friendship between Munich’s and Kyiv’s respective LGBTI*-communities has developed.
+Since then a vibrant and warm friendship between Munich’s and Kyiv’s respective LGBTIQ*-communities has developed all over the country.

 News